RSHSARCHIVEPROJECT/SCAN-RESEARCH-HUB-OF-RSHS-IX/README.md

 ---

 Join us in revolutionizing academic research and collaboration!
-If you have any questions or feedback, feel free to reach out to our support team or submit an issue on GitHub or Contact our School ICT Administrator.
+If you have any questions or feedback, feel free to reach out to our School ICT Administrator. or submit an issue on GitHub.

 Happy researching!